AdobeDocs/id-service.en/help/implementation-guides/ecid-a4t-target.md

 ## Step 3: Add payload to the Target call {#section-62451aa70d2f44ceb9fd0dc2d4f780f7}

-After your server receives payload data from the ID service, you need to instantiate additional code to merge it with data passed in to [!DNL Target].
-The final JSON object passed to [!DNL Target] would look similar to this:
+After your server receives payload data from the Visitor ID Service, you need to instantiate additional code to merge it with data passed in to Target.
+The final JSON object passed to Target would look similar to this:

 ```js
 {